OPINION: We try hard but we can't hide our racism towards refugees in Offaly

-Internationally, the story of migrants came sharply into focus last week when 39 people were found dead in the back of a lorry in Essex.
-The investigation there is focusing on trafficking but the nucleus of the tragedy was the fact the 39 people clambered into that trailer out of desperation to escape dire situations in their home countries.
+Just four months ago, the story of migrants came sharply into focus when 39 people were found dead in the back of a lorry in Essex.
+The investigation there focused on trafficking but the nucleus of the tragedy was the fact the 39 people clambered into that trailer out of desperation to escape dire situations in their home countries.

-There was widespread grief as newspaper headlines bled with stories on the tragedy, the as-yet nameless victims, and the sinister element at its root in the haulage industry.
+There was widespread grief as newspaper headlines bled with stories on the tragedy and the sinister element at its root in the haulage industry.

 In 2015, we offered prayers and sympathetic Facebook posts when the body of toddler Alan Kurdi washed up on a beach in Turkey.
 His family were trying to make it to Greece and eventually Canada in search of a better life.
 The photographs shocked the world.